GSC-jupgging/jupgging-server/README.md

 # jupgging-server
-- This repository is for the backend project of GSC-joopging.
+- This repository is for the backend project of GSC-jupgging.
-- Please download the frontend project of GSC-joopging
+- Please download the frontend project of GSC-jupgging.

 ## Way to run project
 - To run this project, users have to add two API keys.